XuZhengzhuo/Long-tailed-Visual-Recognition-Paper-List/README.md

 - Libra R-CNN: Towards Balanced Learning for Object Detection
 - Large-Scale Long-Tailed Recognition in an Open World
 - Striking the Right Balance with Uncertainty
+- AdaptiveFace: Adaptive Margin and Sampling for Face Recognition

 ## Others
 - Focal Loss for Dense Object Detection